magomimmo/modern-cljs/doc/tutorial-01.md

 ## Edit project.clj

-Now you need to edit `project.clj` to:
+You now need to edit `project.clj` to:

 * update source-paths of CLJ source code of the project;
 * add and configure [lein-cljsbuild][2] plugin in `project.clj`.